soloeinsteinmit/grokking-deep-learning/chapter2/notes.md

 - An algorithm is either **unsupervised** or **supervised**, and either **parametric** or **nonparametric**.

-- Whereas the previous section on supervision is about the _type of pattern_ being learned, parametricism is about the way the learning is _stored_ and often, by extension, the _method for learning_.
+- Whereas the previous section on supervision is about the **_type of pattern_** being learned, parametricism is about the way the learning is **_stored_** and often, by extension, the **_method for learning_**.

-- Formal definitions of parametricism versus nonparametricism. _For the record, there’s still some debate around the exact difference._
+- Formal definitions of parametricism versus non-parametricism. _For the record, there’s still some debate around the exact difference._

-  > A parametric model is characterized by having a _fixed_ number of parameters, whereas a nonparametric model’s number of parameters is _infinite_ (determined by data).
+  > A parametric model is characterized by having a _fixed_ number of parameters, whereas a non-parametric model’s number of parameters is _infinite_ (determined by data).

 - As an example, let’s say the problem is to fit a square peg into the correct (square) hole.
 Some humans (such as babies) just jam it into all the holes until it fits somewhere